In this page:

 To obtain the export certificate for your pet, your veterinarian must request it through CEXGAN

-To introduce a pet of another species from a third country, you must do so through one of the Travelers' Points of Entry (December-2023) and declare to the Guardia Civil tax office that you are travelling with a pet, presenting the pet's documentation.
+To introduce a pet of another species from a third country, you must do so through one of the Travelers' Points of Entry (August-2024) and declare to the Guardia Civil tax office that you are travelling with a pet, presenting the pet's documentation.

 The animal must be accompanied by an animal health certificate, which must be signed by an official veterinarian of the third country, or a declaration signed by the owner in case of fish, and presented at least in Spanish, according to the corresponding model: